• Home

 Hay Grading

-Grading hay is an opinion based on an individual's judgement and experience.
-The challenge comes in communicating your opinion to others in a consistent way.
-In order to clearly as possible communicate the attributes of a product we have developed terminology along with a basis for the grading and categorization of hay for our markets.
+Grading hay is the process of forming an opinion based on an individual's judgement and experience.
+The challenge comes in communicating your opinion to others in a clear, relatable and consistent way.
+We have developed terminology along with a basis for the grading and categorization of hay for our markets in order to clearly as possible communicate the attributes of each product.
+Matching the correct product with the customer is the goal and delivering the correct product to the customer is the result.

-our Hay Grades Using Timothy as an example
+our HORSE Hay Grades Using Timothy as an example

 01